AlexWills37/Dumpling-Manatee-Simulation/README.md

 Manatees are large marine mammals (often called Sea Cows) that are a key part of Florida's marine ecosystems.
-The primary issues they face are caused by humans, so by raising awareness for these issues and what can be done to help, we hope to work towards minimizing the harm manatees face because of humans.
+The primary issues they face are caused by humans, so by raising awareness for these issues and what can be done to help, we hope to work towards minimizing the harm manatees face.

 In this simulation, we explore manatee starvation that results from a chain reaction that starts with human pollution.
 When phosphates and nitrates (chemicals frequently